libcxx/Snowlake/docs/source/tutorial.rst

 reference language, and solely focus on its semantics and static type inference rules, because the language syntax is irrelevant in this context.
-The various features of the Snowlake language are illustrated in detail as we progress in defining and expressing the inference rules of our example language.
+The various features of the Snowlake language are illustrated in detail as we progress in defining and expressing the inference rules of our reference language.